 With the on-going technological revolution happening across Eastern Africa, the time has come to evolve the Haller Farmers Web App, making it more accessible, intuitive and reliable for a universal community of smallholder farmers.

-Haller Farmers – now available to download for free on the Google Play Store – leverages the increasing penetration of mobile technology in Africa to promote sustainable growth across both landscapes and communities.
+Haller Farmers – now available to download for free on the App and Google Play Stores – leverages the increasing penetration of mobile technology in Africa to promote sustainable growth across both landscapes and communities.
 We have digitised 60 years of local agricultural knowledge and made it open access in the hope of helping to ensure world food security.

-The new redesigned Haller Farmers won Best Android App of the Year in the UK App Awards 2020 and has been shortlisted for AbilityNet’s Tech4Good for Africa Award 2021.
+The new redesigned Haller Farmers won Best Android App of the Year in the UK App Awards 2020 and was a finalist for AbilityNet’s Tech4Good for Africa Award 2021.

 To increase awareness of Haller Farmers in communities across Eastern Africa, we have devised the app ambassador scheme, whereby selected ambassadors provide in-depth app training to friends, family and neighbouring communities.
 In line with this, Haller has partnered with Mara Phones, initiating a year-long social media campaign, to encourage individuals and organisations to donate a phone to a farmer.
 Mara Phones are the creators of the first high specification, affordable smartphone manufactured in Africa, committed to enhancing and enriching the lives of the people of Africa.
 Throughout this campaign, Haller will distribute donations to ambassadors and community members that have not yet had direct access to Africa’s technological advancements.